 - Human Papillomavirus (HPV vaccines Gardasil and Ceravix)

 - MMR (Measles Mumps Rubella) or MMRV (Measles Mumps Rubella Varicella)

 - Tdap or DTap (Tetanus, Diphtheria, and Pertussis (whooping cough) containing vaccines)

 - Polio (IPV, OPV)

 Reaction from Vaccines

-Most patients receive vaccinations without complications, but others react to compounds within the vaccine or suffer long-term injuries from misplaced injections.
+Vaccine injuries happen.
+They are rare, but vaccines are like any other type of medication and can cause injury.
+The good news is that most people are injected without any issues, but others react to compounds within the vaccine or suffer long-term injuries from misplaced injections.
 The contents of a vaccine usually do not cause SIRVA, however.
 It is the inoculation needle entering the wrong part of the shoulder that poses the problem.